Screen#

 Cursor Print — Display text and values on the brain.

-clear row — Clears a specific row.
+clear row on screen — Clears a specific row.

 Settings — Configure screen display properties.